TriumphTeam/docs/triumph-gui/4_x_x/1-started/updating-title.md

         rows = 1
     }

+    // Changing the spam prevension to allow faster clicking, for fun spamPreventionDuration = 0.seconds

     // Delegate the value of the state
     // Not needed, but it's nicer to work with var highScore by highScoreState